mskf3000/Tutorials-and-Cheat-Sheets/macOS - Miscellaneous Items.md

 	sudo find / -name ".DS_Store" -depth -exec rm {} \;

-### How to ue Apple’s command line Airport Wi-Fi utility
+### How to use Apple’s command line Airport Wi-Fi utility

 First, create a symbolic link from the command line binary in the official Apple framework like this: